virtuozzo/cloudscripting-docs/docs/reference/actions.md

 }
 ```
 where:
-- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for which the action should be executed.
+- `nodeId`, `nodeGroup`, `nodeType` - parameters that determine containers for the action to be executed.
 One of these parameters is required.
-See [Selecting containers for your actions](#selecting-containers-for-your-actions).
+See the [Selecting Containers for your Actions](#selecting-containers-for-your-actions) section.
 - `commands` - a set of commands that are executed.
 Its value is wrapped by the underlying Cloud Scripting executor via **echo cmd | base64 -d | su user**.
     Where:
     - **cmd** equals to a Base64 encoded string: **yes | (cmd1;cmd2)**.
-        It means that if your commands require interactive input, by default the Cloud Scripting executor will always try to give a positive answer using **yes** utility.
+In case your commands require interactive input, by default the Cloud Scripting executor will always try to give a positive answer using **yes** utility.
     - **user** - default system user with restricted permissions.
-- `sayYes` - optional parameter that enables or disables the usage of **yes** utility.
-The default value is: **true**.
+- `sayYes` - optional parameter, that enables or disables the usage of **yes** utility.
+The default value is **'true'**.

-While accessing containers via **executeShellCommands**, a user receives all the required permissions and additionally can manage the main services with sudo commands of the following kinds (and others):
+While accessing containers via **executeShellCommands**, a user receives all the required permissions and additionally can manage the main services with <b>sudo</b> commands of the following kinds (and others):

 ```no-highlight
 sudo /etc/init.d/jetty start